 3. Take advantage of nap times.
 If you have a baby that actually lies down and naps, especially for long periods of time, then you have it made.
 Take that nap time and use it to cover those more difficult subjects.
 Leave the less intense subjects for baby's awake time.

 1. Set up a play area near your school area.
-This way the toddler can entertain herself for short periods of time while still being near you.
+This way the toddler can entertain herself for short periods of time (and I mean SHORT) while still being near you.

 2. Always try to keep your toddler part of the mix.
 Even when they are playing, they are listening to what is going on around them.
 Once I had older kids and a toddler, I was amazed at how much that toddler was learning and remembering just by being in the same room while we did our lessons.